Monday, April 30, 2012

 Reusecrafts,Experimenting-Mom,Duck Duck Octopus,PaintCutPaste,Train Up a Child,Growing A Jeweled Rose ,Coffee Cups and Crayons,Ready.
 Set.
 Read!,Scribble Doodle and Draw,Carrots Are Orange,JDaniel4's Mom, Quirky Momma,A Mom With A Lesson Plan,Good Long Road,Two2Read

 Every year I pull out bags and bags of those plastic eggs around Easter time.
-And every year I add more and more activities to our list of things to do with all of these eggs.
-So this year I decided to comply a list to share with you all.
-Some of these activities I use with my own kiddos (preschool age group) and others I use with my kindergarteners.
+And every year I discover more and more literacy and math activities that use these plastic eggs.
+Plastic eggs are great for center activities or during guided learning lessons.
+This year I decided to comply a list to share with you all.

 1. Match Upper and Lowercase letters.